barakeel/oeis-synthesis/README.md

 ```

 ### Train oeis-syntheis (requires 4GB of ram per core)
-Go to the `src` director and run:
+Go to the `src` directory and run:
 ```
 sh rl.sh expname
 ```

 - To change training options,
   edit the `config` file and run `sh install.sh` again.
-- To start the training, and run:
 - You may change `expname` to reflect the aim of your experiment.
 - You can stop the training at any point by interrupting the process
   with ctrl+c.